openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/default/README.md

 ### Optional parameters
 All other options can be considered as an advanced mode and require deep knowledge of the quantization process.
 Below is an overall description of all possible parameters:
-- `"model type"` - An optional parameter, needed for additional patterns in the model, default value is None (supported only "Transformer" now)
+- `"model type"` - required for accurate optimization of some model architectures.
+Now, only `"transformer"` type is supported for Transformer-based models (BERT, etc.).
+Default value is `None`.
-- `"inplace_statistic"` - An optional parameter, needed for change method collect statistics, reduces the amount of memory consumed, but increases the calibration time
+- `"inplace_statistic"` - used to change a method of statistics collection from in-place (in-graph operations) to external collectors that require more memory but can increase optimization time.
+Default value is `True`.
 - `"ignored"` - NN subgraphs which should be excluded from the optimization process
     - `"scope"` - list of particular nodes to exclude
     - `"operations"` - list of operation types to exclude (expressed in OpenVINO IR notation).
 This list consists of